-Confessing Christ Before Men
+Confessing Christ before men

 In effect, the requirement to confess Christ is not a call to hypocrisy.
 Jesus says to His disciples: “You shall be witnesses to Me in Jerusalem, and in all Judea and Samaria, and to the end of the earth.”
 (Acts 1:8).

-Denying yourself means that: “the sharing of your faith (will) become effective by the acknowledgment of every good thing which is in you in Christ Jesus.”
+Denying yourself means that: “the sharing of your faith (will) become effective by the acknowledgement of every good thing which is in you in Christ Jesus.”
 (Philem 6:7).

 Inviting trouble